 Built ca: 1880 for James H Hall

 The entry is inviting as it draws you up and towards the door.
-At the same time, the movement of the eye from the stairs into the pediment of the porch then to the second story windows and on into the well detailed and scaled third story pediment is very natural feeling.
+At the same time, the movement of the eye from the stairs into the pediment of the porch then to the second-story windows, and on into the well detailed and scaled third story pediment is a very natural feeling.
 The structures at the base of the upper pediment are to keep birds from perching there.
 Functional but inelegant.

 An interesting feature of the band molding is the course of brick laid with the headers only showing then having alternative headers pushed back into the wall creating a void.
 This creates a rhythm of solid and void across the wall while emphasizing the projection of the stretcher course of bricks above.

 Finally, at the top of the wall is a double course of projecting brick creating a frieze above.
 In the frieze is a row of bricks set to create a “U” form that mimics a greek key.
 This band, along with the second projecting course of brick is eliminated in the central bay of the facade.

 Mary Ellen Gibson is the owner of record in 1924.
 Deed records would seem to indicate that she was James Hall’s daughter and that he was still alive and residing in the house in that year.
 The property was sold by Hall’s heirs on a deed dated August 29, 1929.
 Find A Grave lists a James Henry Hall in Evergreen Cemetery showing January 10, 1928, as a date of death.